ibm-cloud-docs/sap/sap-terraform-background-hana-standalone-vsi.md

 ## Ansible for SAP installation
 {: #sap-hana-ansible-for-install}

 Ansible is an automation tool for the deployment several IT tasks.
-This solution performs the automated deployment of SAP HANA 2.0 DB on Red Hat Enterprise Linux 7.6 for SAP HANA on stand-alone HANA box VSI.
+This solution performs the automated deployment of SAP HANA 2.0 DB on Red Hat Enterprise Linux 7.6 for SAP HANA on stand-alone SAP HANA box VSI.
 For more information about Ansible, check out the documentation available on the Ansible page.

 The deployment is done by the Ansible core, which provides CLI tools for automation.
 More information about Ansible core can be found on [the Ansible core page](https://docs.ansible.com/ansible-core/devel/index.html).